arakoodev/doc/doc/Getting started/Installation.md

 4. Navigate to the directory in which you have extracted the files within the IntelliJ IDE.

 > **Note:** You can use any IDE of your choice, but IntelliJ is recommended as it automatically indexes the project and selects the **Java SDK 17 or above**, which is required for EdgeChains.
 Additionally, ensure that you are using a **JBang project**.
+You can set up JBang for IntelliJ by simply installing the JBang plugin extension.

 > Optionally, you may rename the file `EdgeChainApplication.java` to a name of your preference.
 You can then write your own code or modify the example implementation to meet your specific requirements.